lumpenspace/llamda/llamda-fn.md

             func_name: str = name or func.__name__
             func_description: str = description or func.__doc__ or ""

-            # Check if the function is expecting a Pydantic model
             sig = signature(func)
             if len(sig.parameters) == 1:
                 param = next(iter(sig.parameters.values()))